Skip to main content

 Why Is a Growth Mindset Important for Educators?

-The Oxford English Dictionary defines “mindset” as “the established set of attitudes held by someone.”
-A person’s mindset combines their intelligence, personality and talent.
-The question is whether these are fixed traits or if they can be cultivated.
-In her decades of research on achievement and success, Stanford psychologist Carol Dweck, Ph.D., has identified two types of mindsets: fixed and growth.
+A mindset is generally thought of as a mental attitude, inclination or state of mind — a fixed state of mind by many definitions.
+A person’s mindset combines their intelligence, personality and talent as well as their experiences, education, prejudices and other informative factors.
+The question is whether these are truly fixed traits or if individuals can cultivate and change them.
+In her decades of research on achievement and success, psychologist Carol Dweck, Ph.D., identified two types of mindsets: fixed and growth.

-According to Dr. Dweck, people with a fixed mindset believe their qualities and talents are unchangeable.
+According to this delineation, people with a fixed mindset believe their qualities and talents are unchangeable.
 They also believe that talent is a prerequisite for success.
 Those with a growth mindset, on the other hand, take the approach that their most basic abilities can be nurtured through hard work and dedication.

 The Growth Mindset in Education

+Facilitating a growth mindset and continuous improvement in educational settings can be challenging.
 Teachers tend to praise students’ smarts.
 However, this feedback promotes the fixed mindset and limits learning.
-In “Developing a Growth Mindset in Teachers and Staff,” Keith Heggart says that teachers taking a growth-mindset approach recognize students’ hard work and the process they used to arrive at the solution.
+In taking a growth-mindset approach, educators focus on students’ hard work and the process used to find a solution.

 It is important to understand that encouraging a growth mindset takes more than effort.
 Effort is one part of the equation.
-The other part requires learning from the things students have tried that did not work and encouraging them to explore more ideas to test.
+The other part requires helping students learn from experiences they try that do not work and encouraging them to explore and test more ideas — essentially facilitating inquiry-based learning.
 Educators adopting a growth mindset must view it as a journey that requires follow-through.

-With all things being equal, Dr. Dweck’s study has shown that praising students’ actions and efforts leads them to undertake more challenges and succeed.
-On the other hand, students with a fixed mindset believe they are not smart enough and cannot do anything to change it.
-Therefore, they are unlikely to tackle challenges, feeling it is pointless to try.
+Dr. Dweck’s studies show that praising students’ actions and efforts can lead them to undertake more challenges and succeed.
+On the other hand, students with a fixed mindset may get stuck — believing they are not smart enough and cannot do anything to change it.
+Therefore, students with the fixed mindset may be unlikely to tackle challenges, feeling it is pointless to try.
+Conversely, adopting the growth mindset reframes challenges as opportunities to grow, or “fail better.”

-• Try new things and make mistakes: A growth mindset involves testing new ideas and approaches.
+• Try new activities and make mistakes.
+A growth mindset involves testing new ideas and approaches.
 Rather than focusing on whether the idea or approach will succeed or fail, work to learn from the process.

-• Review learnings: To create space for new ideas, it is important to include time for reflection.
+• Reflect on learning.
+To create space for new ideas, it is important to include time for reflection.
 Teachers reflect on what they have learned from the process.

-• Use formative feedback: Formative feedback is provided on an ongoing basis and helps students — and teachers — improve as they go.
-Summative assessments, like midterm exams or final projects for students, and performance reviews for teachers, assess the student’s or teacher’s performance at the end of an instructional unit or school year.
-Switching from summative feedback to formative feedback enables continuous improvement for students and teachers.
+• Use formative feedback.
+Formative feedback is provided on an ongoing basis and helps students — and teachers — improve as they go.
+Summative assessments — like midterm exams, final projects for students and performance reviews for teachers — assess the student’s or teacher’s performance at the end of an instructional unit or school year.
+Switching from summative feedback to formative feedback throughout learning and teaching experiences enables continuous improvement for students and teachers.
 It therefore makes the feedback more meaningful and applicable.

 Encouraging the school and staff to move from a fixed mindset to a growth mindset will not happen overnight.
 Educational leaders who understand the effectiveness of the growth mindset can start by learning how to provide effective feedback.